Apply for Services

 The Department of Rehabilitation Services offers a myriad of programs and services to assist older adults and people with disabilities.

 The best way to apply for services is to contact the program that interests you.
 If you are unsure of the exact program you are interested in, you can contact our Bureaus and Units to obtain more generalized information about programs that might assist you.

 Access Through Technology Program - Also known as the FCC National Deaf-Blind Equipment Distribution Program, this program helps provide equipment needed to make telecommunications, advanced communications and the internet accessible to low-income individuals in Connecticut who have both significant vision loss and significant hearing loss.
-Follow this link for Application, Instructions and Guidelines.
 More information can be found at our website www.CTtechact.com/att

 Assistive Technology Loan Program – The Assistive Technology Loan Program (ATLP) is a low-interest financial loan to help individuals with disabilities or their family members purchase Assistive Technology devices and services needed to enhance independence and/or functioning in the community, education and/or employment.
-Follow this link for a Loan Application Packet with details, application and instructions.
 More information can be found at our website www.CTtechact.com/loan.